-Contrary to other ecosystems, major versions of Apple's operating systems, - macOS, iPadOS, iOS, tvOS and watchOS - are released annually.
-When devices are running old software, consistency, security and user experience could be compromised.
+Contrary to other ecosystems, major versions of Apple's operating systems, macOS, iPadOS, iOS and tvOS, are released annually.
+When devices are running old software, consistency, security and user experience are all compromised.
 This is especially true when organizations attempt to support a variety of devices and OS platforms with a single management solution.